-Article 7.2 Deviating Programme
+Article 7.5 Deviating Programme

-In case a student does not choose a track, they have to submit a motivated request to apply for a deviating programme to the Examination Board.
-This request needs to present another programme consisting of at least 120 EC, of which 15 EC consists of Master's courses and internship specific to the programme.
+In case a student does not choose a track, they ought to submit to the Examining Board a motivated request to apply for a deviating programme.
+This request needs to present another programme that consists of at least 60 EC, of which 15 EC consists of Master's courses and an internship specific to the programme.